-doctrine pure works-righteousness, and therefore out of keeping not only with Paul's doctrine of justification by faith, but also with living 'in Christ' understood as an outworking of Christian justification in general.
+that the 'in Christ' expressions may never be interpreted in terms of a quasi-pantheistic merging between God and humans in Christ.
+In other words, Christians do live off Christ and should live like Him. but they are never merged with Him.
+However, it would likewise be mistaken to consider the term 'with Christ' as an expression of the pure autonomy of humans who by their own energies and initiative would be in a position to imitate the good example of their Lord and Master.
+After all, such an understanding would be compatible with a doctrine pure works-righteousness, and therefore out of keeping not only with Paul's doctrine of justification by faith, but also with living 'in Christ' understood as an outworking of Christian justification in general.
 Perhaps the following words may sum up the theological content of the two expressions: Christians live and die with Christ, rest and work, suffer and rejoice, are crucified, grow and reign with Him, on account of the fact that Christ lives in them.
-It is quite exact to say, therefore, that the life, passion and resurrection of Christ is re-enacted, as it were, in the lives of believers29.
+It is quite exact to say, therefore, that the life, passion and resurrection of Christ is re-enacted, as it were, in the lives of believers.29

 'Through Christ'.
 Closely linked with the formulae 'in Christ' and 'with Christ' is to be found the expression dia Christou.
-It is worth noting that the term 'dia' in Paul very seldom takes the accusative (which would mean 'on account of Christ')30, but almost always the genitive (meaning literally 'through' Christ).
+It is worth noting that the term 'dia' in Paul very seldom takes the accusative (which would mean 'on account of Christ'),30 but almost always the genitive (meaning literally 'through' Christ).
 Hence Paul explains that the believer's life 'in Christ' and 'with Christ' comes also 'through Christ'.
-The formula either involves the saving or commissioning or final action of God which takes effect through the work of Christ (what might be termed his 'descendent' mediation)31, or the life of believers whose prayers come to the throne of God 'through Christ' (his 'ascendant' mediation)32.
-Paul in his preaching and mission is not interested in a Christ who lived in the past and serves us now as an inspiration to heroic behaviour.
-Rather Christ is now and remains "an open channel between God and his people"33, a living intermediary of creation and salvation.
-He is the one who makes living 'in Christ' possible and real in the present moment.
+The formula either involves the saving or com-

-The following texts from Romans are particularly indicative: "So then we were buried with him through baptism into death...
+29 The following texts from Romans are particularly indicative: "So then we were buried with him through baptism into death...
 For we have become knit together with the very likeness of death, we shall certainly also be knit together with the very likeness of his resurrection.
 Knowing this, that our old nature has been crucified with him...
 But if we have died with Christ, we believe we shall also live with him" (Rm 6,4-8).
 "The Spirit itself bears witness with our spirit that we are children of God.
 And if children, also heirs - heirs of God and heirs together with Christ, provided that we suffer with him in order that we might also be glorified with him...
 For we know that the whole creation groans and suffers the pains of childbirth together up till now...
 In the same way the Spirit helps us in our weakness...
 Those he knew beforehand he also predestined to be conformed to the image of his Son" (Rm 8,16-29).

-30 Cfr. for example 1 Cor 4,10; Phil 3,8.
+30 Cf. for example 1 Cor 4,10; Phil 3,8.